SethGG/hci-project-2020/README.md

 python3 app.py
 ```

 On first run the spell database has to be build using the information at [pf2.easytool.es](https://pf2.easytool.es/spellbook/#!).
 This can be done by adding the *rebuild* argument.
+Rebuilding takes about 5 minutes and requires a internet connection.

 ```bash
 python3 app.py --rebuild
 ```

-After running the app will be available at http://localhost:5000/.
+After running, the app will be available at http://localhost:5000/.

 To close the app press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal.